DrStrangepork/habitica-scripts/README.md

     + For use with non-daily dailys, e.g. dailys that repeat every Monday
 - set-global-attribute-training.py
     + Sets the training attribute on your tasks to a given attribute (str, int, con, per)
+- get-user-data.py
+    + Dumps your user data to a file `user-data.json` in the current directory
+- cast-party-spells.py
+    + Template for equipping a special set of armor to improve stats before casting party spells during a quest.
+The script is set to the ideal settings for my current avatar (lvl 69 Healer) - first, equip gear for peak CON then cast Protective Aura; second, equip gear for peak CON/INT then cast Blessing; finally, equip gear for peak STR to quest - but you can change it to what best suits your situation.

 ### Installation
 - Install [Python](https://www.python.org/downloads/) and (possibly) [pip](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip)